rohan-patnaik/Is-This-Food/README.md

 # is-this-food
-ML powered app to check if a photo is of a food or not
+ML powered app to check if a photo consists of any food item or not

-This is still a work in progress app
+GO to the link below to check it out live!

+thisfood.vercel.app